 These are important questions that we will have answers to in this detailed guide.

 All you have to do is focus on the factors that are tailored to your needs.
 We’ve also tested out a couple of products on our travels as well, so we can let you know what we think about these specific bags.

 Why should it be a backpack anyway?

-Obviously, a backpack would give you better mobility and, ideally, it would be small enough to be your carry-on, so you won’t have to check it, and you won’t have to wait around the baggage carousel upon landing.
-We all know that takes a lot of time.
+A backpack would give you better mobility, and, ideally, it would be small enough to be your carry-on, so you won’t have to check it, and you won’t have to wait around the baggage carousel upon landing.
+We all know that it takes a lot of time.

 This also means no lugging around heavy rollers in the airport and never having to worry about airlines losing your baggage ever again.